Health Insurance in Kenya

 Be aware that many expats and wealthy Kenyans alike opt to seek treatment overseas for more severe medical cases.
 Air lifting to South African is not uncommon; however, this also comes with severe financial implications.
 Emergency evacuation of this nature can (and frequently does) cost a six-figure sum.

-Therefore it should be considered critical that expats and visitors alike visiting Kenya should invest in a fully expat Insurance policy to mitigate such costs.
+Therefore it should be considered critical that expats and visitors alike visiting Kenya should invest in a fully expat insurance policy to mitigate such costs.
+Should you be travelling with your family, consider international health insurance for families to help cover costs.

 Currency of Kenya